-- 4.1.52 A social objective to support strong, vibrant and healthy communities is one of the three overarching objectives of the planning system identified in the NPPF to achieve sustainable development.
-Creating an inclusive, healthy, and safe place to live is also part of the vision as set out in this Local Plan.
-Therefore, it is vital to plan for and design a healthier built environment.
-To ensure development in Reading promotes and contributes to this, development proposals should consider health outcomes from the outset. - 4.1.53 The HIA should include relevant contextual analysis to help inform an assessment of impacts on the health environment.
+- 4.1.53 The HIA should include relevant contextual analysis to help inform an assessment of impacts on the health environment.
 This will include a description of the physical characteristics of the development site and its surrounding area.
 The assessment should also identify the population group and the area that will be affected by the development.
-Applicants should refer to the latest Berkshire West Health and Wellbeing Strategy40 to consider the local context in terms of health and demographics, as well as the various challenges and visions for the area. - 4.1.54 The HIA should also include an assessment identifying how the proposed development will impact upon the identified population groups and the key health issues in the local area.
+Applicants should refer to the latest Berkshire West Health and Wellbeing Strategy to consider the local context in terms of health and demographics, as well as the various challenges and visions for the area. - 4.1.54 The HIA should also include an assessment identifying how the proposed development will impact upon the identified population groups and the key health issues in the local area.
 The assessment should clearly set out how the development proposals address each issues.
 If negative or neutral impacts on health are identified, developers should seek to change to the design to avoid or reduce these impacts.
 Where mitigations are proposed, it is important that relevant consultees are informed at an early stage to ensure the effectiveness of those mitigations and determine how these will be monitored going forward. - 4.1.55 Developers will be expected to be responsible for the undertaking of the HIA.
 Any necessary mitigations identified in the assessment will be secured through planning conditions or Section 106 planning obligations. - 4.1.56 Developers are encouraged to engage with the Council on HIA requirements at an early stage, ideally during pre-application discussions.